bnb-chain/greenfield-docs/docs/guide/storage-provider/run-book/run-testnet-SP-node.md

 ### Wallet Preparation

 * Operator Account: Used to edit the information of the StorageProvider.
-Please make sure it have enough BNB to deposit the create storage provider proposal(1 BNB) and pay the gas fee of `EditStorageProvider` transaction.
+Please make sure it has enough BNB to deposit the create storage provider proposal(1 BNB) and pay the gas fee of `EditStorageProvider` and `UpdateStorageProviderStatus` transactions.
 * Funding Account: Used to deposit staking tokens and receive earnings.
 It is important to ensure that there is enough money in this account, and the user must submit a deposit as a guarantee.
 At least **1000+** BNB are required for staking.
 You should use this address to send `CreateValidator` proposal on-chain.
 * Seal Account: Used to seal the user's object.
 Please make sure it has enough BNB to pay the gas fee of `SealObject` transaction.
 * Approval Account: Used to approve user's requests.
 This account does not require holding BNB tokens.
 * GC Account: It is a special address for sp and is used by sp to clean up local expired or unwanted storage.
 Please make sure it has enough BNB tokens because it's going to keep sending transactions up the chain.
+* Maintenance Account: It is used for SP self-testing while in maintenance mode.
+Such account for creating bucket and objects will be allowed-listed by Chain while other users' create request would fail.
 * Bls Account: Used to create bls signature when sealing objects to ensure integrity, it does not need to be deposited.

-You can use the below command to generate this six accounts:
+You can use the below command to generate these seven accounts:

 ```shell
 ./build/bin/gnfd keys add operator --keyring-backend os